It all started so simply.

-What would active leadership look like in sustaining, upholding and sharing our values and thought framework?
+What would active leadership look like in sustaining, upholding and sharing our values and the Catalytic Thinking framework?
 What would each of us as board members be actively doing?

-- • Leveraging participation among as many people as possible in experiencing and employing the framework, expanding people’s connection to the values and the practice.
+- Leveraging participation among as many people as possible in experiencing and employing Catalytic Thinking, expanding people’s connection to the values and the practice.

-- Using the framework in all our conversations
+- Using Catalytic Thinking in all our conversations

 - Actively asking, “How does this fit?”